Charles George Gordon: Equatoria: Building Egypt's empire in the Great Lakes region

 Gordon grew close to the British and Foreign Anti-Slavery Society, an evangelical Christian group based in London dedicated to ending slavery all over the world, and who regularly celebrated Gordon's efforts to end slavery in the Sudan.
 Urban wrote that, "Newspaper readers in Bolton or Beaminister had become enraged by stories about chained black children, cruelly abducted, being sold into slave markets", and Gordon's anti-slavery efforts contributed to his image as a saintly man.

 Gordon had come into conflict with the Egyptian governor of Khartoum and Sudan over his efforts to ban slavery.
 The clash led to Gordon informing the Khedive that he did not wish to return to the Sudan, and he left for London.
 During his time in London, he was approached by Sir William Mackinnon, an enterprising Scottish ship owner who had gone into partnership with King Leopold II of the Belgians with the aim of creating a chartered company that would conquer central Africa, and wished to employ Gordon as their agent in Africa.

-He accepted their offer, believing rather naively in Leopold's and Mackinnon's assurances their plans were purely philanthropic and they had no interest in exploiting Africans for profit but the Khedive Isma'il Pasha wrote to him saying that he had promised to return, and that he expected him to keep his word.
+He accepted their offer, believing in Leopold's and Mackinnon's assurances their plans were purely philanthropic and they had no interest in exploiting Africans for profit but the Khedive Isma'il Pasha wrote to him saying that he had promised to return, and that he expected him to keep his word.
 Gordon agreed to return to Cairo, and was asked to take the position of Governor-General of the entire Sudan, which he accepted.
 He thereafter received the honorific rank and title of pasha in the Ottoman aristocracy.